DimaBir/bitmap/README.md

 ## Efficiency

 The program enhances efficiency by applying a mask to check bits byte by byte, rather than bit by bit.
-This approach significantly reduces the number of operations needed to find, set, or clear a bit, especially in large bitmaps.

 ### Example of Efficient Bit Checking